 More children than at any point for generations are fleeing for their lives.
 Over half of the 21 million refugees worldwide are children.
 Millions of these children grow up facing a life of extreme poverty and isolation in region, while many more undertake ever more dangerous journeys as they seek a place of sanctuary.
-In Europe over 90,000 unaccompanied and separated children arrived in Europe in 2015.
+In 2015, over 90,000 unaccompanied and separated children arrived in Europe.
 Many more continue to arrive with record numbers dying en route.

 The Calais ‘Jungle’ has served as the most visible reminder of the urgent needs of refugee children for most British communities.
 With it now destroyed we must not forget that millions of children need help and tens of thousands remain on our doorstep across Europe unable to access safe and legal routes to protection, whilst those arriving in the UK need support to rebuild their lives.
 This is why I am launching the Alf Dubs Children’s Fund.